 This is a site that often helps me focus on who matters the most : shereadstruth.com

 This is a site that I (Joyce) visit regularly for homeschool and parenting encouragement.
-I also have purchased 2 of her bible studies (Because I said so and My Brother’s Keeper) and my kids and I had a great time digging into God’s word and learning about obedience and loving each other.
-We will re-visit both of these studies at the start of every school year. http://www.notconsumed.com/
+I have all of her bible studies and my kids and I have a great time digging into God’s word and learning about obedience, loving each other, contentment and more.
+We re-visit all of these bible studies at the start of every school year. http://www.notconsumed.com/